Heart Conditions in Pregnancy

 - Mothers are at risk of worsening heart failure, arrhythmia, or emergent cardiac procedures.

 - Cardiac pregnancies have increased risks for preeclampsia, maternal hypertension, gestational diabetes, and preterm delivery.

 - Babies are at increased risk for low birth weight and have high NICU admission rates.

 What is pre-existing heart disease in pregnancy?

 Pre-existing heart disease is a heart problem that you had before you got pregnant.
-This usually means a heart condition that you were born with (congenital).
+This often means a heart condition that you were born with (congenital).
+But it may also include things that you developed later in life.
 These can include heart problems that may have been fixed.
-It can also include heart valve issues.

-Common heart issues that may be affected by pregnancy include:
+Common congenital heart conditions that may be affected by pregnancy include: